raframework/rago/README.md

-# Rago
+# rago

-Rago is a RESTful API framework for the Go language.
+A RESTful API framework for the Go language.

 ## Getting Started